turbot/guardrails-samples/baselines/getting_started/aws/aws_check_public_access/README.md

 ### Destroy using input variable files

-If seeking to destroy the baseline configuration using an input variable file such as [demo.tfvars](demo.tfvars).
+If seeking to destoy the baseline configuration using an input variable file such as [demo.tfvars](demo.tfvars).

 1. Navigate to the folder containing the baseline configuration.
 2. Run the command: